The most common question I get from beginner Peloton users is how to make the Peloton bike seat more comfortable. And I get it.

 Get a professional bike fit

 Finally, if all of these tips aren’t answering your quest on how to make the Peloton seat more comfortable, go to your local bike shop and get professionally measured.
 Some have reported getting bike shop employees to come to them to fit them right on their Peloton at home.
-One of the recommendations may be to tip the “nose” of the seat down.
+I ended up booking a virtual bike fit with Matt Wilpers Team Wilpers company.

 The bike shop may suggest a replacement seat for your Peloton bike.
 They may take into consideration the Peloton bike seat dimensions and compare it with the dimensions of your butt.
 I’m not kidding.

 Some cyclists swear that the best way to get the most comfortable bike seat is to have your sitz or sit bones measured (literally, the bones you sit on that are underneath the skin of your backside), and then match a seat based on those dimensions that you can replace your Peloton seat with.
 So don’t assume you need a bigger Peloton seat or a smaller Peloton seat without conferring with a professional first.